- The digital revolution means that the jobs of tomorrow will be quite different to those of today.

 At the head of the tech pack, some companies are now recruiting individuals as much for their behaviours as their expert knowledge.
 According to Business Insider Australia, for example, employees at global software giant Atlassian should have strong technical skills, but they must be problem-solving team players that seek feedback and operate with integrity8.
 This is borne out by PwC’s latest CEO Survey, which shows that problem solving and adaptability are considered the two most sought-after traits of recruits.

-Race you to the job
+to the job

 There’s also a huge opportunity here for innovative and flexible learning models that support the changing needs of business and students.
 In the UK, where an undergraduate course typically takes at least three years, universities can now offer intensive two-year degrees.
 Not only do the lower overall living costs make it cheaper to obtain the qualification, but candidates join the workforce sooner9.